 First Rule in Care for Azaleas and Rhododendrons: Location, Location, Location

 Soil pH should be about 5.5; have your garden soil tested first before planting azaleas and rhododendrons.
-An overly alkaline soil can be corrected by applying fertilizers for "acid-loving" plants, such as blueberries and azaleas.
+An overly alkaline soil can be corrected by applying fertilizers listed as being for "acid-loving" plants.
 These specialty fertilizers will contain ammonium-N, which will lower soil pH.

 Shady Companion for Azaleas and Rhododendrons: Red Oak Trees

-Since azaleas and rhododendrons prefer shade, it behooves landscapers to choose a good shade tree to have growing near them.
+Since azaleas and rhododendrons prefer some shade, you should choose a good shade tree to have growing near them.
 Will just any shade tree do?
-No!
-Azalea and rhododendron plants like acid soil and have shallow roots.
+No. Azalea and rhododendron plants like acid soil and have shallow roots.
 A shade tree compatible with them will not mind acid soil and will not have shallow roots.
 For if the shade tree, like the azaleas and rhododendrons, has shallow roots, it will be in competition with your bushes.

-Henning's Rhododendron and Azalea Pages, an excellent information source on these plants, suggests a few shade trees compatible with azaleas and rhododendrons, among them being the red oak.
-The Henning’s site reports that the red oak is a fast grower, eventually reaching a height of 60’-75’ with a spread of 40’-50’.
-The red color of its autumn leaves makes it a fine fall foliage plant.
-In addition, the red oak is one of the pollution-tolerant trees, an important consideration in urban and suburban landscaping.
+Henning's Rhododendron and Azalea Pages suggests a few shade trees compatible with azaleas and rhododendrons, among them being the red oak (Quercus rubra).
+The red oak is a fast grower, eventually reaching a height of 60-75 feet, with a spread of 40-50 feet.
+The red color of its autumn leaves makes it a fine fall foliage plant for zones 4-8.
+In addition, the red oak is one of the pollution-tolerant trees, an important factor in urban and suburban landscaping.